Please note that Tapas no longer supports Internet Explorer.

 “It’s not your first time around mortals.”
 She smoothed my coat.
 “Have you met a fae?”

-“Well, these ones are nobles.”
+“Well, these mortals are nobles.”
 She let out a deep breath.
 “Not much better than your—your teachers, but they should have better manners.”
 With a nod, she looped her arms with me.
 “Stay by my side, and I’ll lead you through it.”

-“Will Father be anger ab—”
+“Will Father be angry ab—”

 She waved me off.
 “Let him.
 He won’t cause a scene in front of his guests.
 How would he ever show his face again if all the known realms discovered he had a defiant wife?”